sf-wdi-29/ruby-oop/readme.md

 #=> @speed=0, @color="green", @make="Ford">
 ```

-*Note:* All subclasses share the same class variable, so changing a class variable within a subclass changes the class variable for the base class and all other subclasses.
-This can be good when, for instance, we want to update the total `Car` count whenever a new `Pickup` is created.
-However, `Pickup`'s `@@count` will always be equal to the total `Car` count.
+>In this example all subclasses share the same `@@count` class variable, so changing a class variable within a subclass changes the class variable for the base class and all other subclasses.

 ## Super